alexeyraspopov/dgelong/README.md

 _**Note:** [Babel](https://babeljs.io/) is used for transpiling Dgelong's sources.
 The author highly recommends you to start using ECMAScript 6 in your project._

-Dgelong's bundle uses UMD so it can be required in all environments (CommonJS, AMD, ES6 modules, browser).
+Dgelong's bundle uses UMD so it can be used in all environments (CommonJS, AMD, ES6 modules, browser).

 ### CommonJS Modules